RolandMarton/RolandMarton/README.md

 <h1 align="center">Check out my portfolio by clicking on the image!</h1>
-<p> <b>Note:</b> On Android it will be working perfectly on Firefox, but not on Chrome.
-On every other devices Iphone, Mac, Linux, Windows will be working correctly.
-Currently working on the optimalization.
+<p> <b>Note:</b> On Android, it will work perfectly on Firefox, but not on Chrome.
+On every other device iPhone, Mac, Linux, and Windows will be working correctly.
+Currently working on the optimization.
 Thank you for your patience!</p>

 [![Image Alt Text](https://user-images.githubusercontent.com/88943189/231744795-c9c524e4-f062-4e7c-ad70-f9061aaeb8e3.png)](https://roland-3dportfolio.netlify.app/)